On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Introduction

 \subsection{Number of nonzero terms}

-We examine properties of nonzero terms in the formula, allowing their number, denoted $\OOT(\lm)$, to be counted by determinants. \begin{thm} The number of nonzero terms of the Okounkov--Olshanski formula of the shape $\lm$ is
+We examine properties of nonzero terms in \eqref{eq:oof}, allowing their number, denoted $\OOT(\lm)$, to be counted by determinants. \begin{theorem} The number of nonzero terms of the Okounkov--Olshanski formula of the shape $\lm$ is